-Financial assets at fair value through profit or loss include investment assets at fair value through profit or loss,
+Financial assets at fair value through profit or loss include investment assets at fair value through profit or loss.

 Investment assets at fair value through profit or loss comprise of investments in the unlisted unit trusts or managed funds established under the Trust Deed Relating to the Issue of Units Other Than to the Public, for which New Zealand Funds Superannuation Limited is the trustee ('the Wholesale Trust').
-All investment assets are measured at fair value, with gains or losses recognised in the Statement of Changes in Net Assets Available for Benefits.
-Such financial assets are included in this category because they are not held within a business model whose objective is to either collect the contractual cash flow, or collect contractual cash flows and sell the financial assets.
-I.e., they are mandatorily measured at fair value through profit or loss.
+As per IAS 26, the requirement is that all investment assets are measured at fair value, with gains or losses recognised in the statement of changes in net assets available for benefits.
+Such financial assets are included in this category because they are not held within a business model whose objective is to either collect the contractual cash flow or collect contractual cash flows and sell the financial assets, i.e., they are mandatorily measured at fair value through profit or loss.

 Purchases and sales of investments are recognised on the trade date, the date on which the Scheme commits to purchase or sell the investment.